Jaikanth001/AIML/README.md

 ## Description

-This repository is dedicated to my college (Puspore) assignments in Artificial Intelligence and Machine Learning.
+This repository is dedicated to my college assignments in Artificial Intelligence and Machine Learning.
 It includes various projects and implementations of algorithms related to AI and ML.

 ### Student Information